signalfx/signalfx-agent/docs/quick-install.md

 To find your realm:

-#.
-In SignalFx, in the top, right corner, click your profile icon.
+1. In SignalFx, in the top, right corner, click your profile icon.
-#.
-Click :guilabel:`My Profile`.
+2. Click **My Profile**.
-#.
-Next :guilabel:'Organizations', and review the listed realm.
+3. Next to **Organizations**, review the listed realm.

 ***